Quick Start Guide for Acunetix 360

 What if you need to configure the scan settings and authentication?
 You may have a website that requires fine-tuning the scan settings.
 To meet such needs, Acunetix 360 has extensive customization options suitable for your website.
 The following scenario will showcase some of these extensive customization options.

-• Now, you may wish to configure the scan time window.
+- Now, you may wish to configure the scan time window.
 As the PHP test website is in the production environment and is accessible to visitors, you may not want to cause any disruptions.
 So, you can instruct Acunetix 360 to perform scanning within non-business hours.
-For further information, see Scanning Production Environments.
+For more information, refer to Scanning Production Environments.

-• In addition to these customizations, you may add links to have a head start in scanning and configure notifications.
-To understand each setting and how to configure it, see Acunetix 360 Scan Options Fields.
+- In addition to these customizations, you may add links to have a head start in scanning and configure notifications.
+To understand each setting and how to configure it, refer to Acunetix 360 Scan Options Fields.

 Step 3: Reviewing Scan Results